How to prepare for your midwifery degree

 1. Make the most of your rest time while you can

 I completely understand the acceleration you get when you finally get confirmation.
 You want to be sat in the lecture hall the next day, and out on placement ASAP.
-But Midwifery is a demanding course, with long hours of workload for 3 full years.
-Rest while you can.
-Treat yourself to a few extra hours of sleep and enjoy time off with friends and family while the time is there.
-There’s plenty of time for study when September comes around.
+But Midwifery is a demanding course, with long hours of workload for three full years.

-2. Do some light reading or revision of Anatomy
+2. Do some light reading or revision of anatomy

 Hard Pushed book cover by Leah Hazard

 If you’re looking to do some more revision-based reading, I would recommend looking back over the anatomy of the body, specifically topics like the female reproductive system, and your systems of the body (i.e., nervous, endocrine).
-This will really help your understanding of the year 1 material.
+This will really help your understanding of the Year 1 material.

 3. Buy comfortable shoes for placement

-Black Sketchers shoe against a pure White background
+Black Sketchers shoe against a pure white background

-When I began my first year, I went shopping crazy.
-Anything that had ‘student midwife’ printed on it, I had it.
-I’ll save you money now, don’t do what I did.
 If I could recommend a definite investment for a year, one would be a comfortable pair of shoes for placement.
-Just think you will spend 12 hours running about in them.
+Just think, you will spend 12 hours running about in them.
 A variety of shoes are seen in trusts, make sure to choose ones that are comfiest for you, it’s not a catwalk!
 I would also recommend having a look at your trust's policy before buying a pair as some trusts have requirements.
-The pair I settled for was Sketchers go walks.
-They had a fantastic cushion insole and were wipeable (recommend this because you never know what you will be covered in).

 I could probably write a bible of what to do and not to do to prepare for midwifery, but hopefully, my few points have helped some aspiring student midwives.
 My main tip would be to relax and enjoy yourself when you have the time.